theblackcat102/KohakuHub/README.md

 ### Prerequisites

 - Docker and Docker Compose
+- Node.js and npm (or compatible package manager) for building the frontend
 - Python 3.10+ (for testing with `huggingface_hub` client)
 - [Optional]
     - S3 Storage (MinIO is default one which run with docker compose)